soodifficult/Readdoc-backup-EN/QuickStart.md

 To develop and debug Python code on MobiusPi, you need to install the following plug-ins in Extensions of VS Code IDE.
 - `Python`: a VS Code Python plug-in with abundant functions and features, including IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets, and more!
 To get more information, visit the [official website](https://code.visualstudio.com/docs/languages/python) of the plug-in.
 - `Project Templates`: a VS Code extended plug-in used to quickly create projects based on custom templates.
 We will release several Python App templates.
 You can use Project Templates to import templates and quickly initialize projects.
-- `SFTP`: used to upload code to IG500 with the SFTP Sync plug-in.
+- `SFTP`: used to upload code to MobiusPi with the SFTP Sync plug-in.
 ![](images/2020-01-02-10-19-57.png)

   ![](images/2020-01-02-10-22-26.png)